phantomcyber/splunk-soar-sdk/docs/custom_views/templates.md

 ## Widget Templates

-All custom views in SOAR use the widget template system, providing consistent styling and functionality.
+All custom views in Splunk SOAR use the widget template system, providing consistent styling and functionality.

 **Note:** You can also create fully custom templates without extending any base should it be desired.